aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/rows-and-columns/hiding-and-showing-rows-and-columns/_index.md

 ### **Hiding Multiple Rows and Columns**

-Developers can hide multiple rows or columns at once by calling the [**hideRows**](https://reference.aspose.com/cells/nodejs-cpp/cells/methods/hideRows) and [**hideColumns**](https://reference.aspose.com/cells/nodejs-cpp/cells/methods/hideColumns) methods of the [**Cells**](https://reference.aspose.com/cells/nodejs-cpp/cells) collection respectively.
+Developers can hide multiple rows or columns at once by calling the [**hideRows(number, number)**](https://reference.aspose.com/cells/nodejs-cpp/cells/#hideRows-number-number-) and [**hideColumns(number, number)**](https://reference.aspose.com/cells/nodejs-cpp/cells/#hideColumns-number-number-) methods of the [**Cells**](https://reference.aspose.com/cells/nodejs-cpp/cells) collection respectively.
 Both methods take the starting row or column index and the number of rows or columns that should be hidden as parameters.

 ```javascript
 const fs = require("fs");